How to not hypnotize chickens.

 The news media sessions often last 25 minutes, with 5 minutes left at the end for questions from anyone still awake.
 Those types of PowerPoint presentations, Dr. Hammes said, are known as “hypnotizing chickens.”

 The problem as I see it, is not in the PowerPoint, but in ourselves, that we often haven’t a clue as to how to use this powerful tool most effectively.
-To that end, and with the NY Times expose as their reference point, I asked three of my esteemed colleagues to offer their views on creating effective PowerPoint presentations.
+To that end, and with the NY Times article as their reference point, I asked two of my esteemed colleagues to offer their views on creating effective PowerPoint presentations.
 Here are their thoughts.

 From Marcia Mantell, Mantell Retirement Consulting — Marcia frequently uses presentations visuals at her speaking engagements with large and small advisor and corporate executive groups.